popgendad/pbwtutil/README.md

 } plink_t;
 ```

-Likewise, there are data structure defined for each component.
+Likewise, there are data structures defined for each component.
 The `bim_t` structure is

 ```
 typedef struct _bim_t